ai-autocoder/multi-project-diff/README.md

 ## Features

-1. **Project Diff View:** A dedicated view in the Explorer sidebar lists all projects within the matched group for the current file, enabling quick comparison.
+1. **Project Diff View:** A dedicated view in the Activity Bar lists all projects within the matched group for the current file, enabling quick comparison.

 2. **Flexible Reference File Selection:**
     *   **Set as Reference:** Use the inline "Set as Reference" action (pin icon) on any file in the list to make it the reference for comparison.